CUCentralAdvancement/github-docs/readme.md

   that using a node-based solution will make the most sense when making considerations for a new project, especially if there is already a framework that supports most of the needed features.
 Blitz and Redwood are promising in this regard for rapid application development, but Next.js + custom code is still the current winner in this category.
+- [Ruby on Rails](docs/backend/rails.md) - Ruby on Rails is the preminent full-stack rapid application development framework used on Heroku dynos.
+The simplicity and pragmaticism of the Rails community also fits in well to the scale and team size of Digital Engagement.
+Rails can be used to host frontend and backend code or serve as a backend to decoupled frontends.
 - [Phoenix](docs/backend/phoenix.md) - Phoenix and Elixir are great fits for web applications that involve users who need dashboards and need to edit and update content.
 The real-time features in addition to LiveView make it easier to maintain these applications all in one place.
 Using Elixir for application development is still exploratory but